akson-ai/akson/README.md

 # Akson

-Welcome to Akson!
-We're building a modern, open-source platform that empowers developers to quickly prototype, develop, and run agentic AI assistants.

-## What is Akson

-Akson is a comprehensive system designed to help developers rapidly create, test, and deploy agentic AI assistants.
-By combining a powerful API, a modern web interface, and a command-line tool, Akson streamlines the process of building and managing AI-driven agents.
-Our platform is modular, extensible, and developer-friendly, making it easy to customize assistants for your unique needs and iterate quickly on new ideas.
+Akson is an open-source platform for building and running AI assistants.
+The system combines an API, web interface, and command-line tool to build and manage AI-driven agents.
+The platform is modular and extensible, enabling customization and rapid iteration.

 ## Our Vision